Pachane

 Pachane is a village and gram panchayat in India, situated in Mawal taluka of Pune district in the state of Maharashtra.
 It encompasses an area of 906 ha.

 Administration

 The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
 At the time of the 2011 Census of India, the village was a self-contained gram panchayat, meaning that there were no other constituent villages governed by the body.

 Demographics

-At the 2011 census, the village comprised 300 households.
-The population of 1657 was split between 865 males and 792 females.
+There were 300 households in the village as of the 2011 census.
+The total population was 1657, consisting of 865 males and 792 females.

 Air travel connectivity

 The closest airport to the village is Pune Airport.